astanin/ditaa-img/README.md

 INPUT and OUTPUT should be used as placeholders for the file names.
 If not set, the default value is `ditaa INPUT OUTPUT`.

-Run `ditaa-cmd -h` to see command line options.
+Run `ditaa-img -h` to see command line options.

 See also
 --------